 |

-In 1997, I was diagnosed with a terminal disease called scleroderma*.
-I had to retire from a full time job
+In 1997, I was diagnosed with a terminal condition called scleroderma* and I had to retire from a full time job

 in the computer software industry.